Updated October 2017

 A: A simple translating dictionary is permitted for non-language examinations—groups 3–6.
 The dictionary must not contain notes of any kind and is only permitted if the response language of the examination is not the best language of the candidate; an electronic dictionary is not permitted.

-Also as Handbook of procedure states in section Classical Languages B2c.4 User of dictionaries in the examination:
+Also as Handbook of procedures for the Diploma Programme 2017 states in section Classical Languages B2c.4 User of dictionaries in the examination:

 Standard level and higher level paper 1